VirgilSecurity/awesome-virgil/javascript/quickstart/readme.md

 // Normal - Storage of the private keys is your responsibility and security
 //          of those passwords and data will be at your own risk.

-var CONTAINER_TYPE = Virgil.PrivateKeysContainerTypeEnum.Easy; // Virgil.PrivateKeysContainerTypeEnum.Normal
+var CONTAINER_TYPE = VirgilSDK.PrivateKeysContainerTypeEnum.Easy; // VirgilSDK.PrivateKeysContainerTypeEnum.Normal

-var container = new Virgil.PrivateKeysContainer(CONTAINER_TYPE, CONTAINER_PASSWORD);
+var container = new VirgilSDK.PrivateKeysContainer(CONTAINER_TYPE, CONTAINER_PASSWORD);

-// application token must be passed into the service's constructor var privateKeysService = new Virgil.PrivateKeysService(APP_TOKEN);
+// application token must be passed into the service's constructor var privateKeysService = new VirgilSDK.PrivateKeysService(APP_TOKEN);

 // PRIVATE_KEY_PASSWORD an optional argument,
 // it's needed only if your keys was generated using the appropriate passwords